Rahul is a TV addict who can't get enough of twisted, gasp-inducing shows like "The Handmaid's Tale" and "Black Mirror."

-What Shows Are Like How I Met Your Mother?
+What TV Series Are Similar to How I Met Your Mother?

 After nine seasons of guessing who the infamous mother could be, the show has finally come to a halt.
 We got the answer we've always been looking for, but the words, "kids, this is the story of how I met your mother," will forever be engraved in our hearts.